AxelBohm/optimization-for-DS-lecture/exercises/README.md

 - please do so until Monday 9:45 of to following week (so before the lecture)
 - add me as a collaborator so I can view it

-The first to digits in the name of the folder correspond to the week they are supposed to be done in (starting at 1).
+The first two digits in the name of the folder correspond to the week they are supposed to be done in (starting at 1).

 ## Grading
 - 66% of all points are required to pass the course